loneoceans/lume1-ff-6af/README.md

 ## Firmware

 This repository provides the Anduril 2 firmware source for the Lume1-FF-6AF driver (2022).
-Compiled .hex binaries are available in the ‘bin’ subfolders for flashing and updates.
+Compiled .hex binaries are available in the ‘Debug’ subfolders for flashing and updates.
 I am aware of the current awkward repository management - there is ongoing work to merge this firmware branch with the main flashlight repository on Launchpad.
 Thank you for your patience.

 - Driver name: Lume1-FF-6AF
 - HWID number: 0481